wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2012-06-25 v3.6 =
+* fixed the widget display name
+* extended goal sum tipp to accept a sum of 0
+* fixed goalsum tipp could only be entered for all games at once
+* points for goalsum tipp where assigned when tipp was >= result, changed this to =
+* tipps from other players are now shown directly after the match has started in stats4
+* extended selection filter to select from match and player
+* fixed a bug in team stats, count of wins and loss

 = 2012-06-10 v3.5 =
 * fixed substitue list contained all usernames not only the players in tip dialog